Firefly (G.I. Joe): America's Elite

 In America's Elite, a satellite crashes into Chicago, killing thousands.
 Snake Eyes finds Firefly there, but he escapes capture.

 Later on the Phoenix Guard is created by Secretary of State Garrett Freedlowe, as an alternative force to replace G.I.
 Joe.
 It turns out that Freedlowe is really Cobra Commander in disguise, and that the Phoenix Guard, with the exception of their commanding officer General Rey, are all Cobra operatives.
 Firefly is involved as the member called "Snake-Eater".
 The Phoenix Guard attacks The Rock, G.I.
 Joe's secret base of operations.
 While the rest of the Phoenix Guard is captured following the G.I.
 Joe counterattack, Firefly manages to escape yet again.
 Firefly is later captured by Scarlett and Snake Eyes in Japan, and incarcerated in "The Coffin", a maximum security prison in Greenland.
 He later escapes imprisonment during Tomax's raid on the facility.
 Firefly fights Snake Eyes one on one during a battle in the Appalachian Mountains, and holds Snake Eyes at bay, until Storm Shadow throws a sword in Snake Eyes' direction.
 Snake Eyes grabs the sword and swiftly cuts Firefly across the chest, leaving him lying on the ground shaking.

 Reloaded

 G.I.
 Joe Reloaded, is a reboot of the G.I.
 Joe continuity.
+Firefly is an avid listener of classical music, debating whether he should listen to Chopin or Beethoven while destroying a Saudi Arabian train.
 Firefly destroyed the Golden Gate Bridge, tried to assassinate Hawk, was part of a plot to steal the U.S. Constitution, and attempted to destroy Saudi oil facilities.
 During the last mission he was captured by Rock 'n Roll, whose girlfriend had been killed during the Golden Gate attack.

-IDW
+IDW Publishing

 In 2010, Firefly reappears in the IDW reboot of the series.
 He now shows his face, and is black.